-The cast includes Jason Segel, Amy Adams, Rashida Jones, Chris Cooper, Zach Galifianakis, Jack Black, Alan Arkin, Emily Blunt, Neil Patrick Harris, Whoopi Goldberg, Selena Gomez, James Carville, Ken Jeong, Sarah Silverman, Donald Glover, Mickey Rooney and Jim Parsons.
+The cast includes Jason Segel, Amy Adams, Rashida Jones, Chris Cooper, Zach Galifianakis, Jack Black, Alan Arkin, Emily Blunt, Neil Patrick Harris, Whoopi Goldberg, Selena Gomez, James Carville, Ken Jeong, Sarah Silverman, Donald Glover, Mickey Rooney, Jim Parsons and Reese Hartwig.

 For more information on this film including pictures, trailers and a detailed synopsis click here.